epic-kitchens/epic-kitchens-100-narrator/README.md

 Recordings will be saved in mono uncompress format (`.wav`) sampled at the default sample rate of your input audio interface.

+## Settings

+The narrator will save some settings under a directory named `epic_narrator` automatically created in your home directory.

+The settings will save the path of the video you narrated last, as well as the output path and the microphone id.